signalfx/signalflow-library/library/signalfx/detectors/countdown/README.md

 The `countdown` module contains two main functions.
 Both perform linear extrapolation on a signal and trigger when the extrapolation hits some value (0, or user-provided) within a certain number of hours.
 One function assumes the signal is increasing, and the other assumes it is decreasing.
-This SignalFx UI refers to this module as Resource Running Out.
+The SignalFx UI refers to this module as Resource Running Out.

 The `hours_left_stream_detector` function has the following parameters.
 Parameters with no default value are required.